top of page

 Whether it’s the loss of a person, a relationship, a role, a job, or even a version of yourself you thought you’d be - you’re sitting in that disorienting space where familiar ground has shifted beneath you.

-You often feel like you’re speaking a different language from everyone around you.
-Your rich internal world, your unique perspectives, feel increasingly at odds with what’s happening externally.
-You’re approaching that overspill point where something has to give.
+You might feel like something doesn't line up.
+You may often feel like you’re speaking a different language from others around you.
+As though your rich inner world, unique perspectives are more complex than is possible to express outwardly.
+Maybe situations feel harder than they should.
+You’re approaching that point where something has to give.

 My Approach